Xilinx/PYNQ/docs/source/2_getting_started.rst

 You can also connect to the board using a USB cable, and terminal, to manually configure the Ethernet/IP and any other operating system settings.
 See the `Frequently asked questions <14_faqs.html>`_  for more details on connecting to the board, and changing the IP address and other settings of the board.

-Two scripts are available if you need help configuring the Ethernet on a Windows computer, ``pynq_enable_static_IP_windows.bat`` and ``pynq_disable_static_IP_windows.bat`` available in the ``<GitHub respository>\scripts\host`` folder to allow you to enable/disable a static IP address on your host Windows machine.
+Two scripts are available if you need help configuring the Ethernet on a Windows computer, ``pynq_enable_static_IP_windows.bat`` and ``pynq_disable_static_IP_windows.bat`` available in the ``<GitHub repository>\scripts\host`` folder to allow you to enable/disable a static IP address on your host Windows machine.
 This Batch File scripts can be run from a Windows command prompt.
 You can also check the internet for instructions on how to configure the Ethernet settings for your computer.

 Open a web browser and connect to Pynq Jupyter Notebooks web portal
 ---------------------------------------------------------------------------